 - Christine Espinel, Health Program Specialist

-- Brittney Okada, CHES, Health Program Specialist
+- Brittney Okada, MPH, CHES, Health Program Specialist

-2013 - 2015 Strategic Plan
+Strategic Plan 2021-2023

 OHD is supported through state and federal funds (U.S. Department of Health and Human Services, Office of Minority Health.)

 During the 2011 Legislative Session and in compliance with Senate Bill 33, the Utah Department of Health (UDOH), Center for Multicultural Health (CMH) was replaced with the Office of Health Disparities Reduction (OHD).
 From 2005 to 2010, CMH coordinated efforts to address racial and ethnic health disparities.